 The journey to Havasupai started with a 5-hour bus ride from Phoenix to a dusty parking lot in the remote western stretches of the Grand Canyon.
 From there, our group hiked eight miles down into the canyon to a very basic lodge managed by the people of Supai village.
 As we neared the community, we crossed a small, swift-running creek of clear water that originated from a spring.

 The next morning, we ventured down the canyon a few more miles.
 Every hundred yards or so, the creek got a little wider and ran a little faster.
 Eventually, we began to see small waterfalls.
 The falls got bigger and bigger as we ventured on.
 I felt like I was experiencing a place only possible in dreams.

 Before I knew it, I was looking at a gushing waterfall that poured well over a hundred feet (33 meters) into a massive, clear turquoise-blue pool carved out of rock-like travertine.
 Unbelievably, we would come upon an even larger, more stunning fall further downstream.
 I felt like I was experiencing a place only possible in dreams.

 Check out some of my photos from the Havasupai experience below.
 (Click any thumbnail image for larger view).

 My Arizona Bucket list

-“If that magnificent place was accessible only to those willing to get out of the car (or bus in my case) and venture out, what other wonders are out there waiting to be experienced?”
+“If that magnificent place was accessible only to those willing to get out of the car (or bus in my case) and venture out, what else was out there waiting to be experienced?”